michaelguren/Claude-test/README.md

 1. **Zero runtime dependencies**: No frameworks, SDKs, or bundlers.
 2. **Consolidated SAM templates**: Single template for all backend resources with shared HTTP API.
-3. **Lambda per resource**: One Lambda function handles all operations for each business resource (users, todos, etc.).
+3. **Lambda per resource**: One Lambda function handles all operations for each business resource (auth, users, todos, etc.).
-4. **HTTP API Gateway**: Modern, cost-effective API Gateway with built-in JWT authorization.
+4. **HTTP API Gateway**: Modern, cost-effective API Gateway v2.0 with JWT authorization capability.
 5. **Strict data isolation**: Each user's data is isolated at every layer.
 6. **Frontend purity**: Vanilla JS with custom micro-utilities for interactivity.
 7. **Simple CRUD patterns**: Standard HTTP endpoints with JSON request/response.